Edwin A. Grosvenor: Career

 In 1872, Edwin Grosvenor returned to Robert College with his young wife and began teaching.
 Grosvenor then taught at Amherst College from 1892 to 1914, and was professor emeritus until his death in 1936.

 His two volume Constantinople was "the most important treatise ... that has yet appeared in English," wrote a reviewer in the Springfield Republican.
 "One of the books of the year."
 The New York Times said that Grosvenor was "uniquely suited to the task."
 Grosvenor was President of the United Chapters Phi Beta Kappa from 1907 to 1919 and a frequent commencement speaker, often talking on the subject of "the love of wisdom is the guide of life … knowledge applied to right uses and to the service of man."

 Grosvenor received honorary degrees from Wabash College, Alfred University, Marietta College, and the College of William & Mary.
 Grosvenor was elected a member of the American Antiquarian Society in 1896.
 He was a member of the Authors' Club, and numerous other societies.
+A member of the Democratic Party, he was the party's nominee for Secretary of the Commonwealth of Massachusetts in 1915.
+He lost to Republican incumbent Albert P. Langtry 258,216 votes to 192,330.